Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Quantum energy teleportation under nonequilibrium environments

-When the average chemical potential rises, the population of the highest excited state gradually increases.
-Energy output $E_\text{out}$ is enhanced when $|\Delta \mu|$ is small; while reduced when $|\Delta \mu|$ is far away from the equilibrium, as shown in Fig. \ref{fmu} ($\text{b}_1$).
-The chemical potential difference $|\Delta \mu|$ can enhance the population of state $|E_4\rangle|$ when it is less than approximately $0.5$, as shown in Fig. \ref{fmu} ($\text{b}_2$).
-As $|\Delta \mu|$ increases, the qubit connected to the lower chemical potential reservoir tends to be de-excited, reflected on the population of state $|E_2\rangle|$.
-When the chemical potential difference is large, the population of all eigenstates becomes equal, resulting in mutual cancellation of energy extraction between the different states, leading to a vanishing $E_{\text{out}}$.
+As the average chemical potential increases, the population of the highest excited state gradually rises.
+The energy output $E_{\text{out}}$ is enhanced when $|\Delta \mu|$ is small, but is reduced when the chemical-potential difference becomes large, as shown in Fig.~\ref{fmu} $(\text{b}_1)$.
+As shown in Fig.~\ref{fmu} $(\text{b}_2)$, the chemical-potential difference $|\Delta \mu|$ can enhance the population of state $|E_4\rangle$ when $|\Delta \mu|\lesssim 0.5$.
+As $|\Delta \mu|$ increases further, the qubit coupled to the lower-chemical-potential reservoir tends to be de-excited, as reflected in the increasing population of $|E_2\rangle$.
+When the chemical-potential difference becomes large, the populations of all eigenstates approach each other, resulting in a mutual cancellation of the energy contributions from different eigenstates and hence a vanishing $E_{\text{out}}$.

-In cases of high average chemical potential, as shown in Fig. \ref{fmu} ($\text{c}_1$), the variation in $E_{\text{out}}$ relies on the population of the state $|E_4\rangle|$.
-Since in high chemical potential case the population of state $|E_4\rangle|$ is predominant, an increase in the chemical potential difference results in a smaller population differences, as shown in Fig. \ref{fmu} ($\text{c}_2$), thereby leading to a decrease in energy output.
-The chemical potential difference can only decrease the energy output.
+In the case of a high average chemical potential, as shown in Fig.~\ref{fmu} $(\text{c}_1)$, the variation of $E_{\text{out}}$ is governed mainly by the population of state $|E_4\rangle$.
+Since the population of $|E_4\rangle$ is predominant in this regime, increasing the chemical-potential difference reduces the population imbalance among the eigenstates, as shown in Fig.~\ref{fmu} $(\text{c}_2)$, thereby decreasing the energy output.
+Therefore, the chemical-potential difference acts only to suppress the energy output in this regime.

+When the chemical potentials of the two fermionic reservoirs are different, the resulting nonequilibrium steady states are likewise characterized by nonzero heat and particle currents.
+The corresponding currents \(J_A^E\) and \(J_A^P\) for the steady states shown in Fig.~\ref{fmu} are displayed in Fig.~\ref{fhpcmu}.
+At \(\Delta\mu=0\), both currents vanish.
+At nonequilibrium finite chemical potential difference generates particle transport accompanied by a heat current, providing direct evidence that the steady states are genuinely nonequilibrium.
+In the steady state, one has \(J_A^E=-J_B^E\) and \(J_A^P=-J_B^P\).
+As the average chemical potential increases, the particle current becomes more pronounced, consistent with the increasingly important role of highly excited states in determining the energy output.